-One of the best types of barrel swivels are the SPRO Power Swivel in 4 or 6 size.
+One of the best types of barrel swivels is the SPRO Power Swivel in 4 or 6 sizes.
 If I’m fishing during hot weather, I always make sure I have an O-Wacky Tool and plenty of O-rings, as well as Gamakatsu Wide Gap hooks for wacky rigging plastic worms.

 Most bass fishermen will bring a massive assortment of lures and a large tackle box with them on any fishing trip.
-However, you can usually catch fish just as effectively with about a dozen different lures that includes soft plastic baits, square bill crankbaits and topwater baits.
+However, you can usually catch fish just as effectively with about a dozen different lures that include soft plastic baits, square bill crankbaits, and topwater baits.